Comparison table of the best baitcasting reels:

 The best baitcasting reel award goes to the Curado K. The Curado series built its legacy as a go-to reel for anglers of all levels for both fresh and saltwater environments.
-The Curado K supersedes the popular Curado I that many people thought was perfect already.
+The Curado K supersedes the popular Curado I, a reel that many people thought was perfect already.
 So how did Shimano improve on this already perfect reel?
 The Curado K borrows a lot of its design cues from Shimano's higher end reels like the Mentanium and Aldebaran.
 One thing you’ll notice immediately is that it is smaller than its predecessor.
 Shimano claims they’ve made it 10% smaller which makes the Curado K a lot easier to palm.
 The reel just disappears in your hand.
 Even though it is smaller, it still balances perfectly on the rod seat.
-The reel is made from aluminum and a Ci4 side plate making it very durable and light.
+The reel is made from aluminum and a Ci4 side plate making it very light and durable.

 Some of my favorite features are;

 The Curado K weighs only 7.6 oz.
 It has 6+1 stainless steel shielded ball bearings (SSARB) and comes in three gear ratios in both right and left-hand retrieves.

 Top Pick for Speed and Reliability:

 CT stands for compact tatula.
 A remodel of the original but is more compact and ergonomic.
 Made from a new aluminum frame which is stronger, more durable, and lighter weighing only 7.2oz (approximately half an ounce lighter than the original).
 The Type R is a suped-up version of the Tatula CT.
 It comes with an additional 2 CRBB bearings, and a lighter spool making it lighter than the CT.